richardtallent/vue-simple-calendar/README.md

 **vue-simple-calendar** is a flexible, themeable, lightweight calendar component for Vue that supports multi-day scheduled items.

-**This branch is for version 6, not yet released.
-This new version will drop IE11 support, be migrated to Vue 3 and Vite, and will add TypeScript support.
-Version 5 is available via npm.**
+**Important:** Version 6.0, released 2021-03-27, drops IE11 support and has been migrated to Vue 3 and Vite.
+Version 5 is still is available via npm if you need Vue 2 or IE11 support, but it will not be maintained going forward.

 ## Demo